 This layer of gases is made up of the following greenhouse gases:

 - chlorofluorocarbons (CFCs)

 Most of these gases occur naturally; however, extra greenhouses gases have been produced by humans from pollution.
 This has caused the layer of gases to get thicker, which causes something known as the greenhouse effect.

 The Greenhouse Effect

-The diagram above shows the greenhouse effect where the heat from the sun passed through the atmosphere to heat the Earth's surface.
+The diagram above shows the greenhouse effect where the heat from the sun passes through the atmosphere to heat the Earth's surface.

-Normally, the sun's rays would simply bounce off the surface and head back out of the Earth's atmosphere; however, this is now becoming a problem.
-The layer of greenhouse gases in the atmosphere blocks the sun's rays from getting out, meaning that they are reflected back to Earth to heat the surface once again.
+Normally, the many of the sun's rays would simply bounce off the surface and head back out of the Earth's atmosphere; however, this is now becoming a problem.
+The layer of greenhouse gases in the atmosphere blocks some of the sun's rays from getting out, meaning that they are reflected back to Earth to heat the surface once again.

-The layer of gas acts like the glass in a greenhouse (hence the name!), it lets the heat in but does not let it back out.
+The layer of gas acts like the glass in a greenhouse (hence the name!) - it lets the heat in but does not all of it let it back out.